mrtksn a year ago

 This kind of damage really does not look like a battery gone wrong.
 It would have left all sorts of chemical residues and burned very differently.

-• rdtsc 3 days ago
+• rdtsc a year ago

 > The most likely is either some explosive besides the battery, or something that looks like a battery from the outside, but is actually half explosive